ZhestyRin/Islamic-Inheritance/README.md

-//This porgram made with absolutely no AI.
+//This program was made with absolutely no AI.